bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_1/tutorial_1.md

 When you think you've got it, make sure to uncomment the `check-expect` for the `my-row` function (i.e. delete the `#|` and `|#` that currently surround the `check-expect` function call) and run your program to see if it matches the expected output.

+Note that just because it works for those blue circles doesn't mean it works for all other cases.
+Make sure to try your `my-row` function with some different inputs that aren't blue circles to make sure it work the way you expect it to.

 * * *

 ## Abstraction and Iterating on Iterators